 In order to treat your rash, you need to address the hidden, root causes.
 They can be simple or complex, and they are usually unique to you.

 Some rashes may be due to allergic contact dermatitis, where contact with a chemical, substance, or ingredient could be causing the rash.
 In this instance, patch testing can help identify the allergen so that you can avoid it.
 Our dermatology office tests maintains hundreds of allergens and can test for the ones you are most often exposed to.
+Patch test expert, Rachel Frederickson PA-C, explains more about contact dermatitis and patch testing in this video.

 Many rashes are idiopathic or the cause is unknown, but may be due to genetic predisposition or environmental exposure.
 Determining the type of rash you have will help determine the treatment.
 The treatment may consist of topical treatment with a cream or systemic treatment with an oral or injectable medication.